souhardyaltts/Assignments_EssentialsofPythonProgramming/README.md

-# Assignments_EssentialsofPythonProgramming
+# Assignments for Essentials of Python Programming
-Assignments for Essentials of Python Programming
+This repository contains **Assignments for Essentials of Python Programming**